CodeLinkIO/MoveAndWhap/webapp/README.md

 ### Run on local machine

+- Your can read more about how to run the FE with specific network (HardHat or FUJI) in the next section.

 - **NOTE**: Make sure you have already deployed the contract on HardHat local network, run the backend server, and add all the necessary env vars.
 - In the webapp folder run: